 For the time being, it is not possible to adequately assess the benefits and effectiveness of liaison officers due to the short period of time elapsed.

+In case of events laid down in point a –j of Section 80/A. of the Administrative Procedures Act administrations have an obligation of publication in respect of measures avowed to be legally binding or if appeals do not lie.

-8. Pursuant to Act LXXX of 2003 on Legal Assistance, the provider of legal assistance prepares documents and provides legal counsel to the client free of charge (the cost of legal assistance is incurred by the state).
+5. Pursuant to Act LXXX of 2003 on Legal Assistance, the provider of legal assistance prepares documents and provides legal counsel to the client free of charge (the cost of legal assistance is incurred by the state).
 The Act clearly defines the cases where such legal assistance is available.

 What institutional framework is in place to advance the enforcement of participation rights (public relations offices, information service officials, etc.)?